PandaHugMonster/php-simputils/README.md

 1. For every `PHP::init()` process the ".env" file is searched and processed, so it's easy to specify/modify env variables.
 The values are accessible through `env()` function.
-   In case if you want to disable it:
+   In case you want to disable it:
    ```php
      PHP::init([
        'disable_init_for' => [